-Technical Assistance (TA) Funding Program
+Technical Assistance Funding Program

-* Demand for drinking water/wastewater TA is extremely high.
+3 Demand for drinking water/wastewater TA is extremely high.
 Not all eligible requests can be accommodated through the TA Funding Program.
 Requests relating to one or more of the following will generally be given priority:

 4Stormwater TA resources are limited.
 We are not currently accepting new communities for stormwater TA.
 However, you may still submit a request if interested, and we will keep your request on file for future consideration as resources allow.

-5Exceptions to provide TA that benefits larger DACs may be considered on a case‐by‐case basis.
+5Exceptions to provide TA that benefits larger DACs may be considered on a case‐by‐case basis

 Approved TA Requests

-The Division of Financial Assistance has approved the following TA requests as of December 2018:
+The Division of Financial Assistance has approved the following TA requests as of December 2022:

-- Procedure Manual (updated February 2017)
+- Procedure Manual (updated November 2020)

 - Appendix A - Technical Assistance Work Plan Template